-Life insurance investment plans offer the policyholder both life cover plus the added advantage of saving money.
-A life insurance policy is always taken keeping a future objective in mind and this objective could either be a long-term or a short-term objective, like buying a house, child’s marriage and education or just building up a retirement corpus.
-Life insurance investment plans act as a 2 in one solution.
+The best investment plan offers the policyholder both life cover plus the added advantage of saving money.
+A life insurance investment policy is always taken keeping a future objective in mind and this objective could be either a long-term or a short-term objective, like buying a house, child's marriage and education or just building up a retirement corpus.
+The best investment plan acts as a two-in-one solution.

-Unit Linked Investment Plans or ULIP as commonly referred to are a type of life insurance plan wherein the money paid as premium by the policyholder is invested into the stock markets.
+Unit Linked Investment Plans or ULIPs as commonly referred to are a type of life insurance plan wherein the money paid as premium by the policyholder is invested into the stock markets.
 Each and every ULIP has a different set of funds that they invest in.
 Policyholders who invest in a best investment plan get a certain number of units of the fund.
-These investments are based on the correlation of the fund value of the fund they are investing into and the premium they.
+These investments are based on the correlation of the fund value of the fund they are investing in and the premium the investors have put in.

-Such investment plans offer a higher but more volatile return as they are directly linked to the performance of the stock market.
+This best investment plan offers a higher but more volatile return as they are directly linked to the performance of the stock market.
 The higher the market grows the better the returns are and vice versa.
-ULIPs are better savings plan as they help build up corus at a faster rate than a traditional investment plan which offers lower comparative returns.
+ULIPs are the best investment plans or savings schemes as they help build up corpus at a faster rate than a traditional investment plan which offers lower comparative returns.
 ULIPs are a great investment option if one has the risk appetite and is willing to invest for the long-term to get good returns.

-Endowment plans are the traditional form of life insurance which offer a policyholder only a life cover with very low returns.
+Endowment plans are the traditional form of life insurance plans that offer a policyholder a life cover with very low returns.
 Endowment plans are usually taken by policyholders who are looking for a savings plan but one which offers them guaranteed returns in lieu of a higher life cover.

-These are savings plan which offer a guaranteed amount of money to a policyholder at the end of a specific investment policy term.
+These are savings plans that offer a guaranteed amount of money to a policyholder at the end of a specific investment policy term.
 The focus is on saving money for the future.
-The policyholder needs to compare and know that the guarantee he gets here is specific to set of terms and conditions of the plans.
-These conditions could be either a
+The policyholder needs to compare and know that the guarantee he gets here is specific to set of terms and conditions of the plan.
+These conditions could be either a:

 - Highest NAV, which is usually in Unit Liked Investment Plan